 Federal Tax.
-Some dividends on the securities in the trust may be designated as "capital gains dividends" for federal tax purposes, generally taxable to you as long-term capital gains.
+Some dividends on the securities in the trust may be designated as "capital gains dividends" for federal income tax purposes, generally taxable to you as long-term capital gains.
 Some dividends on the securities in the trust may qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
 Some or all of the exempt-interest dividends, however, may be taken into account in determining the alternative minimum tax on individuals, and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
 For tax years beginning after December 31, 2022, exempt-interest dividends may affect the corporate alternative minimum tax for certain corporations.
 Other dividends on the securities in the trust will generally be taxable to you as ordinary income.
-See "Tax Status" in Part B of the prospectus for additional information.

-California Tax.
-Chapman and Cutler LLP has examined the income tax laws of the State of California to determine its applicability to the trust and to the holders of units in the trust who are full-time residents of the State of
+New York State and City Tax.
+Chapman and Cutler LLP has examined the income tax laws of the State of New York and New York City to determine its applicability to the trust and to the holders of units in the trust who are full-time residents of New York State and New York City.
+See "New York Taxes" in Part B of the prospectus for further information regarding New York State and New York City income tax applicable to the trust and New York unitholders.

-California.
-See "California State Taxes" in Part B of the prospectus for further information regarding California state tax applicable to the trust and California unitholders.
+See "Tax Status" in Part B of the prospectus for further tax information.